uswds/uswds-sandbox/README.md

 # USWDS Sandbox

-This branch is a blank slate to use as a basis for testing other frameworks.
+This sandbox is meant for testing https://github.com/uswds/uswds/pull/6299

 ## Requirements